Mathijs-Bakker/godot-lsp.nvim/README.md

 ## 🌱 Why I Created This Plugin

 I wanted to use Neovim as my external editor for Godot, enhancing my workflow with its powerful features.
 However, I had some bad setups that didn’t work, and other plugins didn’t do the trick for my specific needs.
 Frustrated with the lack of a reliable solution, I decided to make one myself.
 Debugging is still in progress and not probably stable yet, so expect some rough edges.
-I am on macOS and haven’t tested this on Linux, though it might work with some adjustments.
+I am on macOS and haven’t tested this on Linux, though it should work with some adjustments - feedback about this is welcome!
 I am using Ghostty as my daily driver, but other terminal emulators like Kitty should work too — feel free to try it.
 There’s no Windows support as I don’t have a Windows machine, and I’m not planning to support it, but contributions are welcome if someone wants to add it.

 ## 📦 Installation